Cakeyan/SoPhy_Evaluation/rope.md

 **01528**

-How many gray objects are there in the video?
+Is the mass of the brown cube less than that of the pink cube?

 **01529**

-Is there any purple rope in the video?
+Is there any green rope in the video?

 **01530**

-Which direction would the white pulley rotate if the brown cube were much heavier?

-A. Anti-clockwise

-B. Clockwise

-C. Stationary
+If the yellow cube were much heavier, which of the following would happen?

+A. The purple pulley would not rotate

+B. The brown cube would move down

+C. The yellow cube would move down

+D. The pink cube would move up

+E. The brown pulley would not rotate

 **01531**

-If the brown cube were much heavier, what would happen?
+If the pink cube were much lighter, which direction would the purple pulley move?

-A. The purple pulley would move up

-B. The pink pulley would not rotate

-C. The brown cube would move down
+A. Down

+B. Stationary

+C. Up

 ----